AI-secure/VeriGauge/readme.md

 For recent hot randomized smoothing series approaches, we may provide a separate tool in the future.

+##### Things to do before running the tool

-Before running the tool, please create an empty folder named `tmp/` under the root path.
+- Before running the tool, please create an empty folder named `tmp/` under the root path.

+- Before running the tool, please substitute the constants.py definition by the paths in your environment.